Julie Hamos: Early life

 Born in Budapest, Hungary, the seven-year-old Julie, her brother and parents escaped at the height of the Hungarian Revolution in 1956.
 She grew up in Cleveland, Ohio.
-After receiving her law degree in 1975 from George Washington University, Hamos became the first staff attorney for a newly formed subcommittee of the powerful U.S. House Committee on Ways and Means.
+After receiving her Juris Doctor degree in 1975 from George Washington University, Hamos became the first staff attorney for a newly formed subcommittee of the powerful U.S. House Committee on Ways and Means.
 Later she became legislative and political action director for the American Federation of State, County and Municipal Employees, working on policy issues affecting working men and women.
 From 1981 to 1984, Hamos served as legislative counsel and policy advisor to then-State's Attorney Richard M. Daley, advocating for the first-ever laws and policies on domestic violence and sexual assault.
 She was appointed in 1984 as director of the child support division, with oversight of 300,000 child support cases.
 In 1988, Hamos founded Julie E. Hamos & Associates, a public policy and community relations consulting firm.
 Hamos lives in Chicago with her husband, Alan J. Greiman, a retired appellate court judge.